Harvesting correlations from vacuum quantum fields in the presence of a reflecting boundary: Correlation Harvesting for the detectors orthogonally aligned to the boundary

-In comparison with Eq.~(\ref{Expression-I1}), the boundary dependence of mutual information, in the case $\Delta{z}/\sigma\ll1$, is $\Delta{z}^{2}\ln{(\sigma/\Delta{z})}$ in vertical-to-boundary alignment, rather than $\Delta{z}^{2}$ in parallel-to-boundary alignment.
-Hence, the detectors aligned vertically to the boundary would harvest more mutual information than those aligned parallel to the boundary in the near zone of the boundary.
+In comparison with Eq.~(\ref{Expression-I1}), the boundary dependence of mutual information, in the case $\Delta{z}/\sigma\ll1$, is $\Delta{z}^{2}\ln{(\sigma/\Delta{z})}$ in orthogonal-to-boundary alignment, rather than $\Delta{z}^{2}$ in parallel-to-boundary alignment.
+Hence, the detectors orthogonally aligned to the boundary would harvest more mutual information than those aligned parallel to the boundary in the near zone of the boundary.
 Physically, we can understand it as follows.
-Since the reflecting boundary always inhibits the harvesting of mutual information as previously discovered, the vertical-to-boundary alignment has a comparatively larger effective detector-to-boundary distance than the parallel-to-boundary alignment, so the detectors aligned vertically to the boundary could harvest more mutual information.
+Since the reflecting boundary always inhibits the harvesting of mutual information as previously discovered, the orthogonal-to-boundary alignment has a comparatively longer effective detector-to-boundary distance than the parallel-to-boundary alignment, so the detectors orthogonally aligned to the boundary could harvest more mutual information.
 When compared with Eq.~(\ref{Expression-I2}) for $\Delta{z}/\sigma\gg1$, the approximated expressions of Eq.~(\ref{Expression-I3}) have the same form as that of Eq.~(\ref{Expression-I2}), which in the limit of $\Delta{z}\rightarrow\infty$ reduce to the result in flat Minkowski spacetime, which is isotropic, as expected.